altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~Kent heard words that weren't words and then a loud thud~ ~He didn't look back~
 *He ran down the hallway to the exit*
-}
+~It wasn't until he made it to front door that he heard scambling from inside~ }
 {
-~He made it to the corner of the alley of the street before he headed anything behind him~ *He turned around*
+~He made it to the corner of the alley of the street before he headed the metal door open behind him~ *He turned to look as he rounded the corder*
-~At the metal entrance was that woman in the red cardigan~ ~He knew she saw him make a right~
+~At the hallway entrance was that woman in the red cardigan~ ~He knew she saw him make a right~
 'Okay, relax  - think'
 ~He kept running with the sun in his eyes~